jpdoria/aws-es-index-snapshot/README.md

 1. AWS Management Console > CloudWatch
 1. Events > Rules > Create a new rule
 1. Event selector: Schedule, fixed rate of 1 Day
-1. Target: Lambda function, then select your aws-es-index-snapshot-lambda function
+1. Target: Lambda function, then select your aws_eis_lambda function
 1. Click Configure details
 1. Give your rule a name and a description
 1. State should be Enabled